Adopted: 6-11-98 MSBA/MASA Model Policy 616

 d.
 A local plan to evaluate student progress, using a local process, shall be used for developing a plan for assessment of student progress toward the Graduation Standards, as well as program evaluation data for use by the Advisory Committee in the instruction and curriculum review process.
 This plan shall annually be approved by the school board.

-4. The Advisory Committee shall, when possible, be comprised of two-thirds community representatives and shall reflect the diversity of the community.
+4. The Advisory Committee shall, when possible, be comprised of at least two-thirds community representatives and shall reflect the diversity of the community.
+To the extent possible, the Advisory Committee shall reflect the diversity of the school district and its school sites and include teachers, parents, support staff, students, and other community residents.
 Included in its membership should be:

 a.
 The Director of Curriculum (or similar educational leader)